-- (a) A new feature of the programme is that it give the students the option to graduate with one of 4 "Minors": - (i) Minor in Integrated Circuits & Systems, - (ii) Minor in Photonics, - (iii) Minor in Radio-Frequency Systems, - (iv) Minor in Signal Processing - (b) The selection of a Minor is not however, mandatory. - (c) A student qualifies for a Minor if he/she takes at least 3 courses belonging to a basket of courses specific to each area. - (d) This basket of courses is further divided into two pools, Pool X and Pool Y and a student is required to take a total of 3 courses from Pool X and Pool Y combined and - (i) at least two courses from Pool X in the case of a Minor in Integrated Circuits & Systems, - (ii) at least one course from Pool X in the case of a Minor in either Photonics, Radio-Frequency Systems or Signal Processing. - (e) The selection of a minor takes place during the course of the programme by the student in consultation with his Faculty Advisor. - (f) It is understood that the default Major of all students enrolled in the programme is Communication & Networks. - (g) A student who does not opt for a Minor, can either choose to specialize further in the Major by taking 3 additional courses in the area of Communication & Networks or else choosing amongst the many electives available (in consultation with his/her Faculty Advisor).
+- (a) A new feature of the programme is that it gives the students the option to graduate with one of 5 "Minors": - (i) Minor in Integrated Circuits & Systems, - (ii) Minor in Photonics, - (iii) Minor in Radio-Frequency Systems - (iv) Minor in Signal Processing - (v) Minor in Artificial Intelligence - (b) The selection of a Minor is not, however, mandatory. - (c) A student qualifies for a Minor if he/she takes at least 3 courses belonging to a basket of courses specific to each Minor area. - (d) This basket of courses is further divided into two or three pools, Pool X, Pool Y and Pool Z (only for Minor in Artificial Intelligence), and a student is required to take a total of 3 courses from all pools combined with - (i) at least two courses from Pool X in the case of a Minor in Integrated Circuits & Systems, - (ii) at least one course from Pool X in the case of a Minor in either Photonics, Radio-Frequency Systems or Signal Processing. - (iii) at least one course from each of the three pools X, Y, and Z, in the case of a Minor in Artificial Intelligence. - (e) The selection of a minor takes place during the course of the programme by the student in consultation with his Faculty Advisor. - (f) It is understood that the default Major of all students enrolled in the programme is Communication & Networks. - (g) A student who does not opt for a Minor, can either choose to specialize further in the Major by taking 3 additional courses in the area of Communication & Networks or else choosing amongst the many electives available (in consultation with his/her Faculty Advisor).